flucoma/flucoma-docs/doc/LSTMClassifier.rst

    Predict labels for a :fluid-obj:`DataSeries` (given a trained network)

-:message predictPoint:
+:message predictSeries:

-   :arg sourceBuffer: Input point
+   :arg sourceBuffer: Input series

-   Predict a label for a single data point in a |buffer|
+   Predict a label for a single data series in a |buffer|

 :message clear: